electron-userland/electron-builder/docs/configuration/appx.md

 * <code id="AppXOptions-artifactName">artifactName</code> String - The [artifact file name template](/configuration/configuration.md#artifact-file-name-template).
 * <code id="AppXOptions-publish">publish</code> The [publish](/configuration/publish.md) options.
 <!-- end of generated block -->

+## AppX Package Code Signing

+* If the AppX package is meant for enterprise or self-made distribution (manually install the app without using the Store for testing or for enterprise distribution), it must be [signed](/code-signing.md).
+* If the AppX package is meant for Windows Store distribution, no need to sign the package with any certificate.
+The Windows Store will take care of signing it with a Microsoft certificate during the submission process.

 ## AppX Assets